Next: GVFS based methods, Previous: Inline methods, Up: Configuration [Contents][Index]

 TRAMP does not require a host name part of the remote file

-name when a single Android device is connected to adb
+name when a single Android device is connected to adb.

 TRAMP instead uses /adb:: as the default

-shows available host names.
+name. adb devices shows available host names.

 adb method normally does not need user name to authenticate